 Learn from the wellspring of ancient wisdom.
 Delve into the time-tested practices of yoga that have been applied to modern times.
 Receive a yoga education that will broaden your horizon and nurture you.
 Get to know yourself and expand your awareness through holistic yoga.
 Use the knowledge you gain to teach and benefit others by guiding them in their yogic practice.

-In the first year, the participants will be taught the principles of yoga in classes held exclusively for the group over two weekends every month.
-Simultaneously, they will have the experience of yoga by being part of the ongoing Yoga Fundamentals/Yoga Sadhana courses throughout the year, wherein a progressive deepening of various practices of hatha yoga, raja yoga, bhakti yoga, jnana yoga and karma yoga takes place.
-They will have the option of choosing a suitable time for themselves for the classes, as these are held several times in the day.
-During the weekend sessions, satsang with senior members of the Satyananda Yoga family will also be conducted, and questions and doubts resolved.
+The YTTC participants will also be part of the ongoing Yoga Fundamentals/Yoga Sadhana courses throughout the year, wherein a progressive deepening of various practices of hatha yoga, raja yoga, bhakti yoga, jnana yoga and karma yoga takes place through daily one-hour classes.
+They will have the option of choosing a suitable time for themselves for the classes (online or offline), as these are held several times in the day Monday to Friday.
+The practices learnt during the week will be delved into in detail during the weekend sessions in special hatha yoga and raja yoga sessions, to develop an understanding of the purpose and application.

 Aspects of the Course